-It’s barely a month until Food Revolution Day on Friday 16 May, so we’re super busy at Jamie Oliver HQ.
-This year it’s all about getting kids excited about food, and we are calling all kids, families and grown-ups to join our campaign.
-We want everyone to get cooking, share their love of food and inspire others to get excited too.
+Food Revolution Day 2014 was all about getting kids excited about food.
+We wanted everyone to get cooking, sharing their love of food and inspiring others to get excited too.

-Food Revolution Day is a global day of action to highlight the importance of teaching our children where their food comes from, how to cook it and how it affects their bodies.
-But it’s not just about one day; it’s also about ensuring our kids learn good eating habits for life, and the best way to do this is to get them cooking at home.
-We’ve got lots of recipes on the Food Revolution Day website that are specially designed to be cooked with young ones, and one of our favourites are the Crunchy carrot pittas.
+Food Revolution Day was a global day of action to highlight the importance of teaching our children where their food comes from, how to cook it and how it affects their bodies.
+But it wasn’t just about one day; it was also about ensuring our kids learn good eating habits for life, by getting them cooking at home.
+The Food Revolution Day recipes were all specially designed to be cooked with young ones, and one of our favourites is the Crunchy carrot pittas recipe.

 It’s easy to think of carrots as a bit boring – usually just boiled or steamed with a Sunday roast – but kids love them, and with a bit of imagination they can be really versatile.
 This recipe is a perfect example of how you can create a delicious and nutritious meal from a few simple ingredients – with the carrot being the star!